Chapter 11 – Back to Canberra, and the Vietnam War

 I told him how I was planning to move into the economics department and would not be taking up Miller’s earlier offer.
 But that Fitzgerald, my successor by several years as EA’s Chinese language trainee, might be available.

-Modelski confirmed that the department still needed a Chinese speaker, and that while they could not give Fitzgerald the research post they had originally offered me, they could offer him a PhD scholarship to work on China.
+Modelski confirmed that the department still needed a China researcher, and that while they could not give Fitzgerald the research post they had originally offered me, they could offer him a PhD scholarship to work on China.

 I passed the offer on to Fitzgerald.
 He accepted it, eagerly.

-But for the time being I would not be so isolated, I consoled myself.
+But for the time being I would not be so isolated at the ANU, I consoled myself.

 The world would come to know that both the people External Affairs had trained as China specialists had moved out because of Canberra’s eccentric view of China.